 What exactly is a blueberry facial?

 A blueberry facial is a special dog shampoo derived from — you guessed it — blueberries.
-This can help decrease the appearance of tear stains in dogs while brightening their coats.
+This can help decrease the appearance of tear stains in your pet’s face, but it can also be used as an overall body shampoo to brighten their coat.
 It’s a hypoallergenic, tearless, and lick-safe option that naturally exfoliates as it cleans and hydrates.

 A note on pet safety

-Make sure to be extra careful around the eye, nose, and mouth areas are key to avoid any adverse reactions.
-Some products purchased through Amazon can be misleading, so consider triple-checking the label, or creating a DIY version at home (tips below on that) so you know exactly what you’re administering to your pup.
+Make sure to be extra careful around the eyes, nose, ears, and mouth to avoid any adverse reactions.
+Some products purchased through Amazon can be misleading, so consider triple-checking the information on the label and reading multiple reviews before buying.
+You can also make a DIY facial at home (tips below on that) so you know exactly what you’re administering to your pup.

 Not all dogs get tear stains, and the ones that do won’t necessarily have the same skin types or experience this condition for the same reason.
 Epiphora is the most common condition leading to tear stains, and it comes from excessive tear production and the inability to drain tears properly.
-Moisture from the tear buildup can lead to yeast infections on the skin beneath the eyes, which causes discoloration on your pet’s face.
+Moisture from the tear buildup can lead to bacterial infections on the skin beneath the eyes that causes discoloration on your dog’s face.

 - Glaucoma.
 Built-up fluid in the eye.